Last Updated on November 17, 2023 by Electricalvolt

 1. Electrochemical Dissolved Oxygen Sensors

 Electrochemical dissolved oxygen sensors are sometimes referred to as amperometry or Clark-type sensors.
 Two types of electrochemical Dissolved Oxygen sensors are available: galvanic and polarographic.
-Polarograph Dissolved Oxygen Sensors can be further divided into static sensors and fast pulse sensors.
-Both the galvanic Dissolved Oxygen sensor and the polarograph Dissolved Oxygen sensor uses two polarization electrodes (anode and cathode) in the electrolyte.
-The electrode and electrolyte are separated from the sample by a thin semipermeable membrane.
+Polarograph Dissolved Oxygen Sensors can be divided into static and fast pulse sensors.
+The galvanic Dissolved Oxygen sensor and the polarograph Dissolved Oxygen sensor use two polarization electrodes (anode and cathode) in the electrolyte.
+A thin semipermeable membrane separates the electrode and electrolyte from the sample.

 When measuring, dissolved oxygen diffuses through the membrane in proportion to the oxygen pressure in the water.
 Dissolved oxygen is then reduced and used at the cathode.
-This reaction produces a current that is directly proportional to the concentration of oxygen.
-This current is always carried by the ions which are present in the electrolyte and flow to the anode from the cathode.
+This reaction produces a current that is directly proportional to the oxygen concentration.
+This current is always carried by the ions that are present in the electrolyte and flow to the anode from the cathode.

 Galvanic Dissolved Oxygen Sensors

 In galvanic dissolved oxygen sensors, the electrodes are made of dissimilar metals.
 Metals have different potentials based on their sequence of activity (how easily they donate or accept electrons).
-When placed in an electrolytic solution, it self-polarizes due to the potential between dissimilar metals.
+It self-polarizes when placed in an electrolytic solution due to the potential between dissimilar metals.

 This self-polarization means that the galvanic oxygen sensor does not require warm-up time.
-To reduce oxygen without external potential, the potential difference between the anode and cathode should be at least 0.5 volts.
+The potential difference between the anode and cathode should be at least 0.5 volts to reduce oxygen without external potential.

 Polarographic Dissolved Oxygen Sensors

-Polarographic Dissolved Oxygen sensors are electrochemical sensors consisting of a silver anode and a noble metal cathode (gold, platinum, rarely silver, etc.) in potassium chloride (KCl) solution.
-If the equipment is turned on, a 5 to 60-minute warm-up period is required to polarize the electrodes prior to calibration or measurement.
+Polarographic Dissolved Oxygen sensors are electrochemical sensors consisting of a silver anode and a noble metal cathode (gold, platinum, rarely silver, etc.) in a potassium chloride (KCl) solution.
+If the equipment is turned on, a 5 to 60-minute warm-up period is required to polarize the electrodes before calibration or measurement.